mishelashala/zettelkasten/sources/Red Famine. Stalin's War on Ukraine.md

 - Merridale, Catherine. [[Night of Stone.
 Death and Memory in Twentieth-Century Russia]].
 New York: Viking, 2001.

-——. ‘[[The 1937 Census and the Limits of Stalinist Rule]]’, The Historical Journal 39, no. 1 (1 March 1996).
+- Merridale, Catherine. ‘[[The 1937 Census and the Limits of Stalinist Rule]]’, The Historical Journal 39, no. 1 (1 March 1996).

 - Montefiore, Simon Sebag. [[Stalin.
 The Court of the Red Tsar]].
 New York: Knopf, 2004.

-——.
+- Montefiore, Simon Sebag.
 The Romanovs.
 London: Weidenfeld and Nicolson, 2016.

 - Motyl, Alexander. [[The Turn to the Right.
 The Ideological Origins and Development of Ukrainian Nationalism, 1919–1929]].
 New York: Columbia University Press, 1980.